-IRS Warns Taxpayers of Suspicious E-Mails and Phishing Schemes
+IRS Warns Taxpayers of Phone Scam, Suspicious E-Mails and Phishing Schemes

-The IRS has issued several recent consumer warnings on the fraudulent use of the IRS name or logo by scammers trying to gain access to consumers’ financial information in order to steal their identity and assets.
+The IRS has issued several recent consumer warnings on the fraudulent use of the IRS name or logo by scammers trying to gain access to taxpayers’ financial information in order to steal their identity and assets.
 The IRS does NOT contact taxpayers by e-mail, text messaging, or social media!
+Also, the IRS does NOT usually contact people by telephone about unpaid taxes without first sending a bill by mail.

 Phony e-mails claiming to come from the IRS has been circulating in large numbers.
 These e-mails may contain attachments or links to bogus websites directing taxpayers to enter their personal information, such as their Social Security number, date of birth, and credit card information.
 In either case, when the recipient opens the attachments or clicks on the links, they may download a Trojan horse-type of virus to their computers.